Why do cucumbers curl into a C-shape?

 So, as you check your nectarines and peaches for ripeness each summer, be on the lookout for these tiny pests.
 Also, add preventative treatments to your garden calendar while you’re thinking about it.

 Both crickets and grasshoppers have a large head, long saltatorial* back legs, for jumping, a cylindrical body (pronotum), compound eyes, and a mouth able to bite and chew.
-They have two pairs of wings: the forewings (tegmina) and hindwings.
+They have two pairs of wings: forewings (tegmina) and hindwings.
 Beyond those similarities, there are many differences:

 Lifecycle of crickets and grasshoppers